k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

 ## **Overview**

-The batch monitoring window has been added to Fabric version 6.5.3.
+The batch monitoring window has been added to Fabric V6.5.3.

 It has been designed to enable the user to monitor the execution and get a detailed information of a given batch process.
 In addition it enable the user to edit the maximum number of workers and stop a running batch process or resume a paused batch execution.
 It delivers real-time and historical insights such as the performance or the success/failure rates of the processes per node, per entity or per status basis.